Double Blessing

 Moonlight, Streetlights and Stage Fright

 Moonlight spilled across the page and streetlights twinkled below when I penned my first piece, a poem, at nine years old from the lofty perch of my 14th floor bedroom windowsill.
-The opening line read: “Tis the time when the north wind doth blow.”
+The opening line to my second poem read: “Tis the time when the north wind doth blow.”

 My latest poetic endeavor is a rap song.
 Yes you read that right.
 I said I’m writing rap.
 And no, I’m not sharing it today.
 And yes, I’m as surprised as you are.